tobiasgerstenberg/webppl_tutorial/exercises/1_webppl_basics.md

 - Map the function `show_strength()` to an array of students and instructors.

-- Amend the `return_winner` function to handle ties (hint: you can use the abbreviated form of if-else to string together conditions).
+- Amend the `returnWinner` function to handle ties (hint: you can use the abbreviated form of if-else to string together conditions).